runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 of [BNF notation](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)
 and its special case we have seen in [Lesson 1.2](../02_basics/README.md).
-There the `::=` symbol was followed by an alphanumeric identifier and a (possibly empty) list of sorts in parentheses.
+There the `::=` symbol was followed by an alphanumeric identifier and a (possibly empty) comma-separated list of sorts in parentheses.
 In this lesson, we focus on the former.

 Recall the set of productions from the previous lesson: